fluidware/fluidsurveys-docs/chapters/Analyze/responsetable.rst

    * - 11.
 Number of Saves
      - The number of times "Save and Continue Later" was clicked before the survey was finally submitted
    * - 12.
 Weighted Score
-     - This column is commonly used heavily when a survey was used a Quiz, ie., the indivivduals final score on the Quiz
+     - This column is commonly used heavily when a survey was used a Quiz, ie., the individuals final score on the Quiz
    * - 13.
 Completion Time
      - The amount of time it took for a respondent to traverse across a survey.
 Note, this column will only contain information if a survey contains more than 1 page.
    * - 14.
 Invite Code